 - When ready, preheat the oven to 350°F. Bake for 25-30 minutes.
 (If the top is getting too brown, loosely cover with aluminum foil.)

-- Immediately invert rolls onto a large plate.
+- Immediately invert the monkey bread onto a large plate.
 Serve and enjoy!

 Did you make this recipe?